delgebaly/DH150-DanyaElgebaly/README.md

 ## UCLA Library Website
 [UCLA Library](http://library.ucla.edu)

+The UCLA Library website serves a resource to inform students on library hours, resources, research, navigation, and various other important information.
 The main issues that I found when visiting the UCLA library website was primarily the ease of navigation and accessibilty of resources.
 With so much information being presented on the screen, things often get cluttered and it becomes difficult to find exactly what you're looking for.
 Through simple improvements of the user interface, information and data cleaning, as well as re-organization and re-structuring of certain keywords and phrases, the website can improve its quality of user experience.

+![Library Homepage](Lib-HomePage.png)

 ## 1. Visibility of System Status
-Re-do this one
 Evaluation:
 - _Severity Rating: 2_
 - When visiting the home page, the user is immediately re-directed to a page focused on conducting research and accessing the library catalog.
 Although there is plenty of information about the library throughout the buttons in the header, the homepage is cluttered with research advice, news, events, hours, and resources.
 While users are aware of how the system is operating and what information is presented, the primary issue lies in finding that information and condensing content, where possible.

-![Library Homepage](Lib-HomePage.png)

 ## 2. Match Between System and the Real World
 Evaluation: